Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 The temperature/humidity sensor and the air quality sensor are wired to the FeatherWing Doubler to connect to the Feather M4 express.
 This enables the microcontroller to connect and control the sensors.
 The data collected from these sensors is sent back to the computer to display the data online.

+Milestone 1 was assembling the hardware for the project.
+This includes wiring the sensors and making each piece, such as the FeatherWing Doubler and M4 express.
+Milestone 2 will have code for the modules and send data to an Adafruit IO dashboard.
+A case for the hardware of the project will also be created.

+### Challenges

 Some challenges I faced were seperating the 30AWG 4-wire.
 The wires were hard to pull apart without ripping some of the protective plastic layer.
 I solved this by using a tweser to pull apart the wires and then cutting portions of the wire that had been ripped.
 Another challenge was understanding how the seperate modules needed to be soldered before connecting all of the modules together.
 I solved this by researching the pieces, such as the FeatherWing dobuler and the different pins it uses.

-Milestone 1 was assembling the hardware for the project.
-This includes wiring the sensors and making each piece, such as the FeatherWing Doubler and M4 express.
-Milestone 2 will have code for the modules and send data to an Adafruit IO dashboard.
-A case for the hardware of the project will also be created.

 # Schematics
 <img src="Schematics.png" width="500" height="300">